panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

     End Function
     ```

-2. Volejte metodu v `AccessTheWebAsync`.
+2. Call the method in `AccessTheWebAsync`.

     ```vb
     ' ***Call SetUpURLList to make a list of web addresses.
     Dim urlList As List(Of String) = SetUpURLList()
     ```

-3. Přidejte následující smyčku v `AccessTheWebAsync` pro zpracování každé webové adresy v seznamu.
+3. Add the following loop in `AccessTheWebAsync` to process each web address in the list.

     ```vb
     ' ***Add a loop to process the list of web addresses.